-In a TGarden, each player is associated with his or her own set of computational media synthesis processes, and the entire room is associated with its own process as well.
+The Ozone media choreography apparatus associates each player with his or her own set of computational media synthesis processes, and the entire room is associated with its own process as well.
 The entire room is considered as but one more player.
 At the finest scale, the many streams of sensor signals are deliberately designed to include both data from physical sensors (such as acceleration forces) and numerically-derived measures (such as energy or period) in the same processing ontology, reflecting an agnosticism with respect to the distinction between putatively internal and external sense data.